tiagoantao/scientific-cluster/README.md

 It can also serve to maintain a virtual version of whatever is in production (to test stuff, document, ...)

+# Requirements

+- An OS that can run QEMU
+- 12 GB of memory
+- ~30 GB of free disk space

 # Used components

 - A Debian based Linux